d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 - [ ] dataland-letsencrypt.duckdns.org
 - [ ] (OPT) dataland.com

-## Check e-mails send by keycloak
+## Check e-mails sent by keycloak
-- [ ] Check that the verification e-mail is send and displayed correctly
+- [ ] Check that the verification e-mail is sent and displayed correctly
-- [ ] Check that the reset password e-mail is send and displayed correctly
+- [ ] Check that the reset password e-mail is sent and displayed correctly
 - [ ] Check that the password can be reset

 ## Conclusion